University course - Advanced Studies in Music & Dance Education - Orff-Schulwerk

 General information

-A completed course of study in music and/or dance pedagogy at an undergraduate level in a home or foreign institution with a diploma or degree.
+A completed degree or diploma in music and/or dance pedagogy at an undergraduate level in an Austrian or foreign institution.
 Proof of teaching experience in the area of music and dance pedagogy for a period of at least three years .
-Proof of fluency in the english language, both written and spoken.
+Proof of fluency in the English language, both written and spoken.

-The total cost of the course is to be covered by tuition fees paid by the participants.
+The total cost of the course is to be covered by course fees paid by the participants.

 6.600 Euro.
-A non-refundable registration fee of 600 Euro will be required after being accepted.
+A non-refundable registration fee of 600 Euro will be required upon acceptance of a study place.

-56 European Credit Transfer System Points (ECTS).
-Students from abroad should make arrangements with their local universities for graduate credits.
+60 European Credit Transfer System Points (ECTS).
+Students from abroad should make arrangements with their local universities about having credits recognised.

 Will be distributed with the application form along with information about payment of fees.

-The deadline for receiving application forms is April 1st in the respective year (if the course is offered).
+The deadline for receiving application forms is 1st April of the respective year (if the course is offered).

 Link to the current Registration form